jeffgore00/jg_ts_react_node_project_skeleton/README.md

 WHEN I make a GET request to /api/health
 THEN I should receive a 200 response
-AND the response should take this shape
+AND the response should be in the expected schema
 ```

 They do not test side effects, such as logging, because this test is from the point of view of the consumer of the API.
 They are a type of integration test, as a server route often involves several middleware working in tandem.
 For that reason, API tests should not mock or stub out any source code (with the exception of logging code, in order to keep the console free of noise during a test).